 A theme that runs through both of these movies is the theme of “making it”, following your dream and becoming a super star by doing what you love.
 While Beat Street was all about graffiti and breakin’, Krush Groove was more about the music world itself, the side of the performer, the producer and the distributors.
 Krush Groove is unique in that way, because this film takes place in a time before I-Tunes and digital downloads.
 This was a time when if you wanted to hear an album, you had to actually physically buy it.
 I’ve never stopped buying albums myself, I have to admit, I enjoy actually owning a cd as opposed to simply downloading a song onto my computer.
 There’s some up and downs to that, for example, you can download a song, but if you don’t make a physical copy of it and your computer breaks down, then you lose that album, or you whole record collection.
 This is something that doesn’t happen if you physically own your albums.
 Then of course, there’s the coolness of album art and lyrics which usually come with a sleeve.
 Maybe I’m a dinasour here and I haven’t adapted well to technical advancements, but I guess I’m old fashioned that way.
 I like to own my albums and my books.

 Krush Groove is a fictionalized account of the early days of ‘Def Jam Records’, and what’s cool for me about Krush Groove is how many of the musical groups of the 80’s hip-hop scene made it into the film.
 Of course, the main stars of the show are Run DMC.
 This is basically their story but also featured prominently are Sheila E., Kurtis Blow and The Fat Boys.
 I love Run DMC and all they did for hip-hop and rap, but I’ll be honest, me and my brothers where huge fans of The Fat Boys, we loved those guys, their songs were fun, and the trio themselves were also funny.
 They even ended up making one more film, a comedy called Disorderlies (1987).
 Re-watching Krush Groove and seeing The Fat Boys again was like going back in time to when I was about ten years old!
 In retrospect, I think it was not such a good idea for The Fat Boys to take pride in being overweight.
 There is this scene in the movie where The Fat Boys are depressed because they lose in a singing contest, so to cheer themselves up, they go to a Pizzeria and basically eat their hearts out.
 They stuff their mouths with pizza and pasta as they sing their song “All you can eat”.
-Gotta be honest, that scene comes off as gross now, it portrays an unhealthy fixation on food.
-I have to admit, the word “gluttony” came to mind.
+Gotta be honest, that scene comes off as gross now, it portrays an unhealthy fixation on food, the word “gluttony” came to mind.
 It felt wrong for these guys to promote the idea of pigging out on food like there’s no tomorrow.
 I enjoy food as much as the next guy, but there’s an unhealthy danger in over indulging the way these guys did.
 I know they are called ‘The Fat Boys’ but the whole scene, and the message they transmitted with it, just felt wrong.
 I did a search on The Fat Boys for this article, I was sad to discover that one of them, Darren Robinson, a.k.a.
 “The Human Beat Box” died of a heart attack in 1995.
 Also, Mark Morales, the Puerto Rican Fat Boy, well, he’s lost some weight and aint all that fat anymore!